unicef/publicgoods-toolkit/adoptability.md

   database.

-FURTHER READING: For a particularly clear exposition of how one large open source project uses CVE numbers, see [debian.org/security/cve-compatibility](https://www.debian.org/security/cve-compatibility) For a more detailed explanation of how CVE numbers are acquired, used, and evaluated, see
+FURTHER READING: For a particularly clear exposition of how one large open-source project uses CVE numbers, see [debian.org/security/cve-compatibility](https://www.debian.org/security/cve-compatibility) For a more detailed explanation of how CVE numbers are acquired, used, and evaluated, see